Art & Music Class Descriptions

 Prerequisites: None

 Tweens take over as they collectively brainstorm and collaboratively write their own play.
 Find out what happens when tweens "act out" the unique characters and an original storyline they created.
-What happens when colorful characters have to escape?
-Will it be a cakewalk for our sherlocks to crack the code, unblock locks, and walk before the clock stops?
+Punk versus funk, rock versus rap.
+What riotous reactions happen when melodramatic musicians with enormous egos take to the stage?

 Students will begin with improvisational games to get to know each other and to begin to brainstorm about their original play.
 Through group activities and guided discussion, the actors will decide on characters, conflict, and conclusion, and the story they want to tell.
 The script will be developed and customized for this class with the students' input.